 But there is one problem.
 In satellite mode, it is very hard to find a suitable place.
 Because some of the best landscapes remain invisible when looking straight down.
 One way to fix this is to turn on Terrain View.
 In terrain view, what it allows you to see is the depth of the scene you are looking at.
 And this is very important in drone photography.
 Because it enables you to see lots more of the scene for great drone photography which you might skip otherwise.

 You have done everything to get the perfect shot but couldn’t manage to get it.
 You scouted the location, got a perfect place and started shooting at the perfect time, yet something is off in all of your photos.
 So what is that you are doing wrong?

 Most probably you are missing the fundamentals of what makes a photo interesting.
 There can be two types of problems:

-Shape of a composition has everything to do with a photo.
+The shape of composition has everything to do with a photo.
 It allures our visual like no other.
 It controls our visual experience, whether you are looking for a pleasing or tension driven image.
-We are driven subconsciously towards these kind of photos.
-Shape of a composition change with the perspective.
+We are driven subconsciously towards these kinds of photos.
+The shape of a composition change with the perspective.
 For instance, the photo (above) will look different from the ground, but when you are taking this photo from the air, you will see visible shapes.
 It looks kind of leaves in a tree, doesn’t it?

-As like pattern, shape helps control our visual in a big way.
-A shape can be defined as an area with visual boundary or invisible boundary.
+As like pattern, the shape helps control our visual in a big way.
+A shape can be defined as an area with a visual boundary or an invisible boundary.
 It’s not important to have a real boundary, it can be invisible too.

 What is more important though is the visual compositions that you want to create with these shapes and the effect that you want to provoke on the spectator.